wp-plugins/nextgen-facebook/readme.txt

 = Q. How can I share a single NextGEN Gallery image? =

-**A.** You could create a Page with the `[singlepic]` shortcode, or select the "Show ImageBrowser" option in the Gallery settings.
+**A.** You could create a Page with the `&#91;singlepic&#93;` shortcode, or select the "Show ImageBrowser" option in the Gallery settings.
 When using the "ImageBrowser" option, images will be displayed on their own, with a unique URL that can be shared (instead of layering an effect over the current browser window).

 = Q. How can I exclude certain parts of the content text? =